 Critical Dunes and High Risk Erosion Site Evaluations

 Lake Michigan sand dunes are part of the largest system of freshwater dunes in the world.
-In Michigan, there are about 225,000 acres of sand dunes.
-In 1989, the Michigan government designated approximately 74,000 of those acres as critical dunes.
+There are about 225,000 acres of sand dunes in Michigan.
+In 1989, the Michigan government designated approximately 74,000 of those acres as Critical Dune areas.
 These areas are the tallest, most spectacular dunes along Lake Michigan and Lake Superior.

-High Risk Erosion areas are those shorelands of the Great Lakes and where recession of active erosion has been occurring at a long-term average rate of one foot or more per year.
-The erosion can be caused from one or several factors.
-High water levels, storms, wind, ground water seepage, surface water runoff, and frost are important factors causing erosion.
+High Risk Erosion areas are those shorelands of the Great Lakes where recession of the landward edge of active erosion has been occurring at a long-term average rate of one foot or more per year.
+This erosion can be caused by several factors such as high water levels, storms, wind, ground water seepage, surface water runoff, and frost.
+There are High Risk Erosion areas in 36 of 41 coastal counties in Michigan.

 Critical Dune Site Evaluations